 The upshot (no pun intended)?
 Gun possessors were four and a half times more likely to be shot than assault victims without guns.
 Perhaps you find that surprising, but let's think about why it would be so:

-• A person carrying a gun when confronted by an armed assailant would be likely to reach for the gun rather than 'reaching for the sky,' in the immortal words of Gene Autry.
+- A person carrying a gun when confronted by an armed assailant would be likely to reach for the gun rather than 'reach for the sky,' in the immortal words of Gene Autry.
 Such body language would be like painting a bullseye on your chest.

-Of course it is frustrating to give up your hard-earned money, watch, phone, etc., to some slacker who has never done an honest day's work.
+Of course it is frustrating to give up your hard-earned money, watch, phone, etc., to some slacker who has never done an honest day's work but happens to have a gun.
 Or perhaps you find the thought of being insulted or even roughed up by some punk humiliating.
 But what value do you place on your life or the life of a loved one?

 For a 200-year-old document, the Constitution has held up amazingly well.
 But it is not perfect.
 (For example, the Seventh Amendment's right to a trial in disputes greater than $20, that $20 probably doesn't mean the same thing today as it did 200 years ago.)
 Humans are imperfect; Any law written by imperfect humans is going to have imperfections and loopholes; and to my mind, the UPenn School of Medicine study proves that carrying a gun, even if a 200-year-old piece of paper says you can, is just not good for your health.

-Bill K. Underwood is a columnist and author of several Bible-based novels and a self-help book.
+Bill K. Underwood is a columnist and author of several books.
 You can help support this website by following this link to Amazon.com.

 No comments: